Jason Todd: Nightwing

 Jason Todd resurfaces following the "One Year Later" period, patrolling the streets of New York City as a murderous version of Nightwing.
 However, Jason shows no intention of giving up the Nightwing persona when confronted by Dick Grayson and continues to taunt his predecessor by wearing the costume and suggesting that the two become a crime-fighting team.
-Not long after the two Nightwings meet up, Todd is captured and imprisoned by local mobsters Barry and Buddy Pierce.
-Grayson reluctantly rescues him, and the two join forces to defeat the Pierce Brothers.
-Shortly afterward, Todd leaves New York City and the Nightwing mantle to Grayson, along with a telegram telling Grayson he has returned to normal and still considers himself a gift from Batman.
+Not long after the two Nightwings meet up, Jason is captured and imprisoned by local mobsters Barry and Buddy Pierce.
+Grayson reluctantly rescues him, and the two join forces to defeat the Pierce brothers.
+Shortly afterward, Jason leaves New York City and the Nightwing mantle to Grayson, along with a telegram telling Grayson he has returned to normal and still considers himself a gift from Batman.

 Red Hood again

 Jason Todd resumes his persona as the Red Hood and appears in several issues of Green Arrow alongside Brick as part of a gun-running organization, which brings Batman to Star City.
-Jason's true motives are shown in the third part as he kidnaps Mia Dearden to dissolve her partnership with Green Arrow, feeling that they are kindred spirits, cast down by society and at odds with their mentors.
+Todd's true motives are shown in the third part as he kidnaps Mia Dearden to dissolve her partnership with Green Arrow, feeling that they are kindred spirits, cast down by society and at odds with their mentors.
 The two fight while Todd discusses the insanity of heroes for placing child sidekicks in danger.
 Mia is deeply troubled by the discussion but ultimately decides to remain with Green Arrow.

 At the start of Countdown, Todd rescues a woman from Duela Dent.
-After a Monitor shoots and kills Duela, he attempts to kill Jason, but is stopped by a second Monitor.
-This second Monitor apologizes to Jason before they both disappear, leaving Jason alone with Duela's body.
-Later, at Duela's funeral, Jason hides until all of the Teen Titans have left except Donna Troy.
-Jason tells her what happened the night of Duela's death, and about the dueling Monitors.
-He knows that both he and Donna Troy have come back from the dead, even already deducing that his resurrection has something to do with Alexander Luthor Jr.'s plans during Infinite Crisis, and wonders which of them is next on the Monitor's hit list.
-The two are then attacked by the Forerunner, but before she can kill them, the apologetic Monitor stops her and recruits Jason and Donna for a mission to the Palmerverse, a section of the Nanoverse discovered by Ray Palmer, in an attempt to find Palmer.
-During the trip, Jason takes it upon himself to name the Monitor "Bob".
-Jason seems to have a romantic interest in Donna and is shown to be visibly disgruntled when her old boyfriend Kyle Rayner joins their group as they take their tour to the 52 Earths which comprise the Multiverse.
+After a Monitor shoots and kills Duela, he attempts to kill Todd, but is stopped by a second Monitor.
+This second Monitor apologizes to Todd before they both disappear, leaving Todd alone with Duela's body.
+At Duela's funeral, Todd hides until all of the Teen Titans have left except Donna Troy.
+Todd tells her what happened the night of Duela's death, and about the dueling Monitors.
+He knows that both he and Troy have come back from the dead, even already deducing that his resurrection has something to do with Alexander Luthor Jr.'s plans during Infinite Crisis, and wonders which of them is next on the Monitor's hit list.
+The two are then attacked by the Forerunner, but before she can kill them, the apologetic Monitor stops her and recruits Todd and Troy to find Ray Palmer.